frankiem-4/drone-strike-explorer/README.md

 npm run preview  # test the build locally
 ```

-The site is hosted on GitHub Pages.
+The site an be hosted on GitHub Pages.

 ---